-At the Center for Parental Leave Leadership we created a transition assessment tool to help you with your parental leave transition.
+At the Center for Parental Leave Leadership we created a transition assessment tool to help you plan your maternity leave.
 Our tool was built in large part upon the research and theory from over 30 years of work by the brilliant transition expert Dr. Nancy Schlossberg*, and the pioneering work into sabotages of Dr. Lee Knefelkamp.
 One outcome of Dr. Schlossberg’s work was the creation of a “4-S System” to help with adult transitions.
 We have been able to expand her 4-S System and apply her transition model to the new field of parental leave consulting and coaching with powerful results.
 We call this approach your “6-S System for Transition Success.”

 First, Take Stock:

-Your ultimate goal is to craft a transition that brings you an incredible opportunity for developmental growth.
+Your ultimate goal is to craft a maternity leave that brings you an incredible opportunity for developmental growth.
 This first step focuses on the assets and liabilities you are working with to reach your goal.

 To do this, we follow a “6-S System.”